apache/fineract/README.md

 The mifosx platform is currently still in BETA.
 That means its likely that there will be changes to the Platform API so any use or development against is at your own risk.

-Latest release:
+Latest release: <a target="_blank" href="https://github.com/openMF/mifosx/tree/mifosplatform-0.11.1.beta" title="mifosplatform-0.11.1.beta">mifosplatform-0.11.1.beta</a>

 License
 =============

-This project is licensed under MPL V2.
+This project is licensed under the open source MPL V2.
 See https://github.com/openMF/mifosx/blob/master/LICENSE.md

 Mifos Platform API
 =====================